Reachability and liveness in parametric timed automata: Reachability properties

 It remains to show that the constructed PTA is an IP-PTA.
-With the exception of~$\locerror$, the result is clear: $a=0$ and $b = 0$ belongs to every reachable symbolic state, hence each symbolic state contains an integer parameter valuation, and hence from \cref{lemma:Didier}, all symbolic states (except those with location~$\locerror$) contain at least one integer point.
+With the exception of~$\locerror$, the result is clear: $a=0$ and $b = 0$ belongs to every reachable symbolic state, hence each symbolic state contains an integer parameter valuation, and hence from Lemma~\ref{lemma:Didier}, all symbolic states (except those with location~$\locerror$) contain at least one integer point.
 In addition, the two symbolic states taken by taking the two special transitions from the initial state to \locerror{} to handle $a = 0$ or $b \in [0, 1)$ also contain the integer point $x=y=a=b=0$.
 Now, let us consider the other symbolic states with location $\locerror$ (and reachable from some location $l_{i2}$ due to an increment).
 The projection onto the parameters of the associated constraint is $ 0 \leq b \leq 1 \land \frac{b}{i+1} \leq a \leq \frac{1}{i}$, with $i \in \grandn$ denotes the current maximum valuation of the counter.
-Clearly, $a = b = 0$ is a parametric integer point in this symbolic state; hence from \cref{lemma:Didier} this symbolic state contains an integer point (in clocks and parameters dimensions).
-Hence this PTA is a (bounded) IP-PTA. \end{preuve}
+Clearly, $a = b = 0$ is a parametric integer point in this symbolic state; hence from Lemma~\ref{lemma:Didier} this symbolic state contains an integer point (in clocks and parameters dimensions).
+Hence this PTA is a (bounded) IP-PTA. \end{proof}

-\begin{corollary} The EF-universality problem is undecidable for IP-PTAs, for bounded PTAs, and for PTAs. \end{corollary} \begin{preuve} From \cref{theorem:bip-EFu} and from the fact that a bounded IP-PTA is an IP-PTA, is a bounded PTA, and is a PTA. \end{preuve}
+\begin{cor} The EF-universality problem is undecidable for IP-PTAs, for bounded PTAs, and for PTAs. \end{cor} \begin{proof} From Theorem~\ref{theorem:bip-EFu} and from the fact that a bounded IP-PTA is an IP-PTA, is a bounded PTA, and is a PTA. \end{proof}

 We now show that, in contrast to \emph{bounded} IP-PTAs, the EF-emptiness problem is undecidable for (unbounded) IP-PTAs.
 This result emphasizes the fact that the boundedness of IP-PTAs is crucial to ensure decidability.